jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 I envision an introductory TDD curriculum along these lines:
 * Provide all tests in introductory programming with the assignments where they are deactivated except the first one.
 Instruct students to focus upon getting one test to pass at a time.
 Activate a new test as the previously activated tests pass and get the new test to pass without breaking the previously activated tests.
 * Educate them about the provided tests.
 Focus upon why they are useful and how they would go about designing their own.
 * Wean students off tests by providing fewer and fewer as they learn more about creating their own tests.
-Maybe start be describing the behavior to test and let them write the test that specifies that behavior.
+Maybe start by describing the behavior to test and let them write the test that specifies that behavior.
 * Once students have learned how to create their own tests, then don’t provide any tests.
 Let them create their own tests.

 # Summary